jjh42/mock/README.md

 different results in a series using the `in_series` call with static values.
 This does not currently support _functions_.

-**Note**: This is only useful in rare instances.
-If you can avoid it by using different function arguments, that is the suggested path.
+**Caution**: This is only useful in rare instances where the underlying business logic is likely to be stateful.
+If you can avoid it by using different function arguments, or refactor the function to be stateful, consider that approach first.

 ```` elixir
 defmodule MyTest do